piyumiimasha/Real_State_Agent/README.md

    Ensures the answer includes inline citations and returns it to the user.

 **“Proper retriever integration”**
-Means the chain is actually calling your retriever *inside* the LCEL pipeline, not doing it manually outside.
+the chain is actually calling your retriever *inside* the LCEL pipeline, not doing it manually outside.
 That makes it composable and easy to swap retrieval methods.

-**“Inline citations with evidence URLs”**
-Each claim in the answer should be followed by its source URL, for example:
-> “The project is in Colombo 05. (https://primelands.lk/...)”

 That builds trust and makes your answer verifiable.